KailaTheeNgineer/AccountingLedgerApplication/README.md

 ### Home
 ![Ledger Home](src/main/resources/LedgerHome.png)
-> *From the home screen, the user can select an option to view the ledger, add a deposit, or payment.*
+> *From the home screen, user can select an option to view the ledger, add a deposit, or payment.*